-A proven treatment for Cervical Dystonia for over 20 years1,2
+A proven treatment for Cervical Dystonia for 20+ years

-BOTOX® significantly improved head position vs placebo at Week 6
+BOTOX® significantly improved head position at Week 63

 The Cervical Dystonia Severity Scale (CDSS) quantifies the severity of abnormal head positioning and was devised for this study.
 CDSS allots 1 point for each 5 degrees (or part thereof) of head deviation in each of the 3 planes of head movement (range of scores up to the theoretical maximum of 54).